TritonDataCenter/manta-muskie/README.md

    [npm issue #4191](https://github.com/npm/npm/issues/4191), this step always reinstalls several dependencies.)

+If you're changing anything about the way muskie is deployed, configured, or started, you should definitely test creating a muskie image and deploying that into your Manta.
+This is always a good idea anyway.
+To run tests against an image, your configuration will be a bit different.
+Your `MANTA_URL` will be the manta network IP of a muskie instance, with a port number of a muskie process inside a muskie zone (8081).
+Your `SDC_URL` will be the external network IP of the cloudapi0 zone.
+You can find both of these IPs with the commands:

+    $ vmadm get <webapi_zone_uuid> | json -a nics | json -a nic_tag ip
+    $ vmadm lookup -j alias=cloudapi0 | json -a nics | json -a ip

 If you run into any problems when following this procedure against the latest version of #master, please let us know.
 There are are a couple of things to check first before reporting problems: